tntly/pika-popgen/README.md

 #### Additional Files
 - Create `.dict` and `.fai` files for the reference genome as required for downstream analysis

-### Part 2: Population Genetics Analyses
+### Part 2: Population Genomics Analyses

-Once the variant calling is complete, I perform downstream analyses on the VCF files, including:
+Once the variant calling is complete, I perform downstream statistical analyses on the VCF files, including:

-- **Outlier Detection**: Identify genetic loci under selection
+- **Outlier Detection**: Identify genetic loci under selection using pcadapt and BayeScan
-- **Genotype-Environment Associations**: Explore environmental drivers of selection and adaptation
+- **Genotype-Environment Associations**: Explore environmental drivers of selection and adaptation using RDA and BayPass